alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_B_02_Run_Prompt.md

 **Unknown**

-Then answer T01 using only information established in this session.
+Then answer T01 using only information established in this experimental session.

 Do not guess.